giomhern/extend-stm/README.md

 # Project Repository

 An overview of the project repository is shown below.
+All code related files are included in the `scripts` folder.
+Images used for presentation and report are included in `output`.

 ```
 ├── data